 As the country grapples with Zika prevention and preparation efforts, combats the opioid pandemic and continues to fight and fund the traditional public health battles of the past — especially those related to obesity and physical inactivity — park and recreation agencies are uniquely positioned to not only tell elected officials about the importance of public health, but to also show them why public health matters through visits to our agencies.

 Our advocacy efforts are incomplete without a motivated and committed legion of Park Champions in every state.
-Click here to find out more about NRPA’s Park Champions initiative.
+Learn more about NRPA’s Park Champions initiative.

 Oliver Spurgeon III is NRPA’s Government Affairs Manager.